jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/07/business/economy/july-jobs-report.html.html.md

 imposed in March.
 She offered spinning classes over the internet, she said, “but it never took off the way we needed it to.”

-By mid-July, the financial drain was too great, and she decided to shut down after seven years.
-Some of the bikes have been sold, and Ms.
-Horowitz has been cleaning out the space on the South Shore of Long Island, a few blocks from the Atlantic.
-Seven part-time workers, including Ms. Anscher, have lost their jobs.

 </div>

 </div>